run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

     -  "Save and keep the current task";

-    -  "Svae and foward flow".
+    -  "Save and foward flow".

 Related
 -----------